 The Online Forums and Portals page provides numerous links to forums and portals that can help the BCH user to find further information.
 This page is organized into several sections:

-The Forum News section, displayed at the top of the page, shows a list of latest news from the forums
+The Ongoing Forums section provides a list of links to currently active forums.
+Ongoing Forums can also be accessed through the shortcuts displayed on the right side of the page.

-The Ongoing Forums section provides a list of links to currently active forums
+Portals section provides links to several collaborative portals related to biosafety, in which the user can find further information and assistance.

 The Archived Forums section provides a list of links to closed forums.